everything-open/.github/profile/CONTRIBUTING.md

-# Contributing to Everything Open
+# Contributing to Open Source Society Zimbabwe

 Thank you for your interest in contributing!
 We welcome all kinds of contributions to help grow our open source community.